jperezsorrosal/gh-developer-hands-on-labs/README.md

 # Extra content - GitHub Actions
 * Exercise: [My first workflow](/extra-actions/1.0-my-first-workflow.md)

 Running into an issue?
 Errors popping up?
-Ask the trainers for help using the chat function.
+Ask the trainers for help using the chat function or create an issue in this repository.

 Enjoy and learn :octocat: